Sunday, July 28, 2024

 In my opinion, Dragonlance is "meant" to be ran using OSR rules, "in my opinion of course", it just has that classic fantasy feel unlike settings like Forgotten Realms, Exandria and such where it just feels like the settings are over powered.
 It's hard to explain but the older D&D players will understand what I am "trying" to say.

-I do want this campaign to be played more often than our World of Greyhawk campaign which is played every other Saturday, I'd like to play this campaign possibly every Friday evening or night . . . "possibly".
+I want this campaign to be played every other Saturday, It is possibly we may have some Friday nights added to this schedule . . . "possibly".
 The thing is, with me being out of the game for close to twenty years, this is bound to start off a little rusty but I have never ran a serious campaign in Krynn so the excitement is starting to kick in for me.
 I really want to throw myself into this one and try to develope a deep story for my players.

-We will be using a modified Old-School Essentials Advanced Fantasy for our core set of rules.
+We will be using a modified Old-School Essentials Advanced Fantasy for our core set of rules and will be using the AD&D rules as needed.
 We considered using Advanced Dungeons & Dragons but the more I read on Old-School Essentials Advanced Fantasy the more I fell in back love with this game system.
 We will also have a few house rules added to our system of rules but not a lot.
 I think most of these house rules will be more about quality of life rules than anything.
-All of our game sessions will be locally recorded and then once we finish each session I will go back and do a lot of editing to give it a more ambience with sound effects, background ambience music and other things.

 I am more excited about this campaign than you know.
 I do know this will be a lot of work especially on my part but overall I think the entire experience will be enjoyable for myself as well as my future players.
 Stay tuned in for future news and updates.